rancher/tf-rancher-up/recipes/upstream/azure/rke/README.md

 # Upstream | Azure | Virtual Machine x RKE

+> [!WARNING]
+> **RKE1 is End of Life (EOL) as of July 2025.**
+> This module/recipe is no longer receiving updates and is unsupported.
+For new deployments, please use the equivalent RKE2 or K3s recipes.

 This module is used to establish a Rancher (local) managment cluster using [Azure Virtual Machine](https://learn.microsoft.com/en-us/azure/virtual-machines/) and [RKE](https://rke.docs.rancher.com/).

 ## Usage